mccurdyc/www/content/book/2019-07-22-managers-path.md

 Evangelizing your current and completed work is also foundational in your career growth.
 The angle at which you evangelize your work should be tailored to your audience.
-If the room is full of engineers, you may not have to motivate adding a test suite and integrating it into the continuous integration (CI) workflow.
-However, if you are in a room with the product team, you absolutely have to motivate these types of changes from their perspective e.g., improved reliability, reduced on-boarding costs of new engineers to the project, faster feature cycles.
+If the room is full of engineers, you may not need to motivate adding a test suite and integrating it into the continuous integration (CI) workflow.
+However, if you are in a room with the product team, you absolutely need to motivate these types of changes _from their perspective_ e.g., improved reliability, reduced on-boarding costs of new engineers to the project, faster feature cycles.
 Otherwise, to product, the equivalent time spent adding the test suite and integrating into CI could have been spent elsewhere.

+## Understanding the _Why_

 Understanding _why_ you are doing something will help improve your mental health.
 If you know you are working on something important and of value to the company, you